thatguy1155/rn-pics/README.md

 interface APIDeletePhotosResponse {}
 ```

-### Phase 2
+# Phase 2

-Increment on your initial implementation to include the following type change.
+Increment on your initial implementation to include the following changes.
+This will improve
+the profile by having each photo specify where in the photo the center is located.
+Scale and
+translate the photo as necessary to put the photos center in the middle of the display frame.

-Requirements
+## Requirements
 - Implement custom offset based on the center of each photo.
 - Photos should be scaled accordingly to still fit into the frame when offset to center.